eta-dev/eta/README.md

 "Eta" means tiny in Esperanto.
 Plus, it can be used as an acronym for all sorts of cool phrases: "ECMAScript Template Awesomeness", "Embedded Templating Alternative", etc....

-Additionally, Eta is a letter of the Greek alphabet, and is three letters long, which is great for file extensions.
+Additionally, Eta is a letter of the Greek alphabet (it stands for all sorts of cool things in various mathematical fields, including efficiency) and is three letters long (perfect for a file extension).

 ### 🌟 Features